 The parotid gland is the gland that becomes painful and swollen during an attack of mumps (paramyxoviridae viruses).

-Tumours can also occur where 80% are benign with pleomorphic adenoma being the most common form.
-This is known as an intermediate tumour with a 1% rate of transformation into cancer each year.
-Leaving this tumour for 20 years therefore would result in a 20% chance of it becoming cancerous.
-20% of parotid lumps are cancerous.
+Tumours can also occur, where 80 per cent are benign - with pleomorphic adenoma being the most common form.
+This is known as an intermediate tumour with a 1 per cent rate of transformation into cancer each year.
+Leaving this tumour for 20 years therefore would result in a 20 per cent chance of it becoming cancerous.
+Up to 20 per cent of parotid lumps are cancerous.

 How do I know I have a parotid gland tumour?

-Most lumps within the parotid gland require surgery as the accuracy of FNA is only 90%.
+Most lumps within the parotid gland require surgery as the accuracy of FNA is only 90 per cent.
 An exception is an adenolymphoma or Warthin’s tumour seen most commonly in male smokers over 50 years of age.

 The parotid gland's main duct (Stensen’s duct) may develop a stone (calculus) which can cause pain and swelling of the gland.
-An autoimmune disease such as Sjögren’s syndrome, of which 50% of cases are associated with rheumatoid arthritis is another condition that can affect the parotid gland.
+An autoimmune disease such as Sjögren’s syndrome, of which 50 per cent of cases are associated with rheumatoid arthritism is another condition that can affect the parotid gland.

 How is parotid gland surgery performed?

-If you are concerned about lumps in your glands, make an appointment with a specialist here.
+If you are concerned about lumps in your glands, don't hesitate to make an appointment with Professor Neil Tolley via his Top Doctors profile today.